gephi/gephi-plugins/README.md

 #### What is the difference between plugin and module?

 It's the same thing.
 We say module because Gephi is a modular application and is composed of many independent modules.
-Plugins also are modules but we call them plugin because they aren't in the _core_ Gephi.
+Plugins also are modules, but we call them plugin because they aren't in the _core_ Gephi.

 #### When running the plugin in Netbeans I get an error "Running standalone modules or suites requires..."